Our behind-the-scenes exploration of the Russian space program features a VIP viewing of the manned launch of a Soyuz spacecraft.

 Cancellation and Refund Policy

-- Cancellations within 7 days of booking (if not within final payment date): full refund.
+- Cancellations within 7 days of booking: Full Refund (unless it is within final payment date, 95 days before departure)

 For tour packages that include round-trip international airfare, rates are based on economy class from designated departure cities as shown.
 Airfares from other cities are available upon request.
 Airline upgrades at additional cost may be available on request for the international portion of your flight.
 Since international and domestic air schedules are subject to change at any time, we recommend that if you choose to make your own airline reservations, you do not purchase nonrefundable tickets or those with high penalties for changes.
 Neither Smithsonian Journeys nor the tour operator has any liability for any loss resulting from tour cancellations or changes in international gateways, travel dates, or airline schedule changes.
 If an air schedule requires an overnight stay in a gateway city, the cost of the overnight will be at your expense.
 For tour packages that include round-trip international airfare, we will be happy to help with arrangements.
 Please note that seat assignment on your international flight is usually done at airport check-in.
 The tour operator is unable to guarantee any seat assignments.